webpack/webpack.js.org/content/configuration/index.md

         [exclude](/configuration/module#rule-exclude): [
           path.resolve(__dirname, "app/demo-files")
         ]
-        // matching conditions, each accepting regular expression or string
+        // these are matching conditions, each accepting a regular expression or string
-        // test and include behave equal, both must be matched
+        // test and include have the same behavior, both must be matched
         // exclude must not be matched (takes preferrence over test and include)
         // Best practices:
         // - Use RegExp only in test and for filename matching